-Well the weekend came.
+Well, the weekend came.
 And I was pumped!
 This is the kinda crap Dad’s dream of.
 Getting out into the wood and passing on all the cool skills I had learned while in the Army.
 I had camouflage face paint for all of us, packs, fire starting stuff, Camelbaks (hydrate or die), stuff to build shelters, and the Holy Grail of outdoor survival stuff….
 A BIG-ASS MACHETE.
-And a old, crotchety Boston terrier.
-So myself, Caden, and Caleb all painted our faces.
-We donned our gear, did a last minute equipment check, and got into the Man Van. (my wife’s minivan).
+And an old, crotchety Boston terrier.
+So, Caden, Caleb, and I all painted our faces.
+We donned our gear, did a last-minute equipment check and got into the Man Van. (my wife’s minivan).

 We drove down the street about 500 feet, to a section of woods next to my kiddo’s school.
 We got out and immediately realize that bug spray was a frickin must.
 It is Georgia, mind you.
 After about 11 gallons of spay was douched all over us, we started walking down the trail.
 Shortly after that, and by shortly I mean 14 ft, I walked into my first spider web.

 I screamed a lil bit, called it an asshole, and flailed about wildly.
 Our stupid dog just started barking at me, the kids laughed, and I threw the machete at the web.
 Pretty sure I missed.
 After recovering from that, in a super manly fashion, we headed off in search of adventure.
 Shortly after that, I walked into my second spider web.
 I decided that I should’ve brought a flame thrower.
 I also decided that I should swing the machete out in front of me to knock down the webs.